Ford Fox platform: SN-95

 By the early 1990s, the Ford Mustang had become the sole model produced on the Fox platform.
 For the 1994 model year, as the Mustang underwent a major redesign (under the body family program code name Fox-4), the Fox platform itself saw major changes to its architecture.
 As part of the upgrade, most of its parts were redesigned carrying over only the floor pan and front suspension cross member with major changes to the suspension and improvements to noise, vibration, and harshness (NVH); the updated Mustang-specific platform became known as the SN-95 platform.

-The 2003–2004 Mustang SVT Cobra became the ultimate development of the Fox/SN95 platform, with a 390 hp supercharged 4.6L DOHC V8.
+The 2003–2004 Mustang SVT Cobra became the ultimate development of the Fox/SN95 platform, with a 390 hp supercharged 4.6 L DOHC V8.
 The SN95 platform would be produced for 11 years, extending the life of the Fox platform to 26 years of production.
 For 2005, the Mustang was completely redesigned, using the all-new Ford D2C platform.

 Discontinuation

 As the company entered the 1980s, Ford became part of a growing trend among automobile manufacturers using front-wheel drive in its vehicles.
-As part of the 1983 changes to the Ford product range, the Ford Fairmont and Mercury Zephyr were phased out in favor of the front-wheel drive Ford Tempo/Mercury Topaz, introduced as 1984 models and based on a long-wheelbase variation of the Ford Escort platform.
+For 1984, Ford replaced the Fairmont and Zephyr with the front-wheel drive Ford Tempo/Mercury Topaz, using a long-wheelbase of the Ford Escort platform.
+The 1983 revision of the Mercury Cougar range reverted to its role as a personal coupe (replacing only the 1980-1982 Cougar XR7).

-Introduced as 1983 models, the Ford LTD and Mercury Marquis were replaced after the end of their short 1986 model year run by the Ford Taurus and Mercury Sable.
-As the Lincoln Continental shifted to front-wheel drive after the 1987 model year, sedan production of the Fox platform ended.
+For 1986, the Ford LTD and Mercury Marquis were sold alongside their Ford Taurus and Mercury Sable successors until production ended at the end of 1985.
+In a quieter change, the Mercury Capri was discontinued; Ford no longer produced the Mustang with a divisional counterpart.

+For 1988, the Lincoln Continental became a longer-wheelbase version of the Ford Taurus, ending sedan production on the Fox platform.

-For 1989, Ford moved the Thunderbird and the Mercury Cougar to the all-new MN12 platform; while still rear-wheel drive, the new chassis introduced a number of suspension advances over the Fox platform.
-As the Lincoln Mark VII was replaced by the Mark VIII for 1993, the Ford Mustang became the sole Fox-platform produced by Ford.
+Though the two model lines continued with a rear-wheel drive layout, the all-new MN12 platform replaced the Fox architecture for the Ford Thunderbird and Mercury Cougar for 1989; the MN12 design introduced extensive suspension and handling upgrades over the Fox platform.
+The change left the Lincoln Mark VII (derived from the 1982 Continental; itself, the 1980 Thunderbird) and the Ford Mustang as the final Fox platform vehicles.
+As the Mark VII was replaced by the Lincoln Mark VIII for 1993, the Mustang became the sole Fox-platform produced by Ford.

+In its 1978 form, the Fox platform was retired after the 1993 model year.
+For the fourth-generation Mustang, the Fox platform was given the SN-95 platform designation, following substantial upgrades across much of its design (largely making it a second generation of the architecture).